LucaGiarr/drf-api-buy-sell/README.md

 ## Forking this repository

-- Locate the repository at this link [Five-star Recipes](https://github.com/LucaGiarr/five-star-recipes).
+- Locate the repository at this link [Buy & Sell](https://github.com/LucaGiarr/drf-api-buy-sell).
 - At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
 - A copy of the repository is now created.